abyr/website-observer/README.md

 </script>
 ```

-Paste the code into HTML.
+Step 2.
+Paste the code into your HTML.

-Subscribe to events
+Now you can subscribe to events like this

 ```
 <script>